ministryofjustice/moj-docker-deploy-formula/README.md

           links:
             - link: container1			# Link to container1, defaults to 'required: True'
             - link: container2			# Link to container2
+              alias: inner					# (optional) specify the link alias, equivalent to --links container2:inner
-              required: False 			# container2 is not required to start this one
+              required: False 			# (optional) container2 is not required to start this one
 ```

 ####envvars